|

 with the a prominent European Union Technical University,

-the Company is participating in a 4-year research project
+the Company is participating in a multi-year research project

 sponsored by the European Union R&D Funding Program